-So when I found myself utterly broken at Green Mountain at Fox Run, anxious, and feeling unprepared to come home, I realized part of my anxiety was being fueled by two conflicting world views.
-I carried the belief, as I had been taught directly and indirectly, that I am not deserving of self-care and to “make myself a priority” is selfish.
-I also carried the newly acquired belief and empowerment, thanks to Darla, that indeed I was my most valuable possession.
-Two diametrically opposed patterns of belief were encapsulated inside me and I was having a panic attack!
-The impasse was: 1)embrace what you’ve been taught about your value- you are worthy (which means your parents were SO so SO wrong) or 2)go home with the status quo firmly in place and live in the internal chaos of ignoring self-care and needs.
+There have been intersections in my life where I realized part of my anxiety has been fueled by two conflicting world views.
+I carried the belief, as I had been taught directly and indirectly, that I am not deserving of self-care and to "make myself a priority" is selfish.
+The other part of me has slowly learned that I am full of value.
+The impasse was: 1) embrace what you've been taught about your value- you are worthy (which means your parents were SO so SO wrong in some of the myths they taught you about yourself) or 2) keep the status quo firmly in place and live in the internal chaos of ignoring self-care and needs.

 And there are less extreme examples-